Chapter 11. Syntactic Extension

 Internal definitions and definitions within a module body are processed from left to right so that a module's definition and import may appear within the same sequence of definitions.
 Expressions appearing within a body and the right-hand sides of variable definitions, however, are translated only after the entire set of definitions has been processed, allowing full mutual recursion among variable and syntactic definitions.

 Module and import forms affect only the visibility of identifiers in the source program, not their meanings.
 In particular, variables are bound to locations whether defined within or outside of a module, and import does not introduce new locations.
 Local variables are renamed as necessary to preserve the scoping relationships established by both modules and syntactic abstractions.
-Thus, the module program given above is equivalent to the following program in which identifiers have been consistently renamed as indicated by subscripts.
+Thus, the expression:

 (let ([x0 1])